METACARPALS AND PHALANGES FRACTURES

 Whatever the fracture, the management must allow the fingers to be moved within a few days of injury to avoid stiffness.
 Most phalangeal fractures are undisplaced or can be manipulated under local anaesthetic into a stable anatomical position

-fractured finger is strapped to a neighbouring finger and mobilised called buddy strapping
+strapped to a neighbouring finger and mobilised called buddy

 Summary of fractures of the metacarpals and phalanges